-The following graph shows a comparison of cumulative total returns during the period commencing on June 17, 1997, the date of our initial public offering, and ending on December 31, 1999, for inTEST, the NASDAQ Market Composite Index and a composite index (the "Peer Group Index") of public companies engaged in manufacturing back-end automatic test equipment.
-The companies included in the Peer Group Index consist of Aehr Test Systems, Aetrium, Inc., Aseco Corporation, Cerprobe Corporation, Cohu, Inc., Credence Systems Corp., Electroglas, Inc., Integrated Measurement Systems, LTX Corporation, Micro Component Technologies, Inc. and Teradyne, Inc. The comparison assumes \$100 was invested on June 17, 1997, in our common stock and in each of the foregoing indices and assumes the reinvestment of all dividends, if any.
+The following graph shows a comparison of cumulative total returns during the period commencing on June 17, 1997, the date of our initial public offering, and ending on December 31, 2000, for inTEST, the NASDAQ Market Composite Index and a composite index (the "Peer Group Index") of public companies engaged in manufacturing back-end automatic test equipment.
+The companies included in the Peer Group Index consist of Aehr Test Systems, Aetrium, Inc., Cohu, Inc., Credence Systems Corp., Electroglas, Inc., Integrated Measurement Systems, LTX Corporation, Micro Component Technologies, Inc. and Teradyne, Inc. (In prior years, our Peer Group Index also included Aseco Corporation and Cerprobe Corporation.
+These two companies, however, were not publicly traded at December 31, 2000, and, accordingly, the performance numbers provided below for our Peer Group Index were adjusted to reflect only the performance of the companies currently included in the Peer Group Index.)
+The comparison assumes \$100 was invested on June 17, 1997, in our common stock and in each of the foregoing indices and assumes the reinvestment of all dividends, if any.
 Although the common stock was offered at \$7.50 per share in the initial public offering, the performance graph must begin with the closing price of the common stock on the date of the initial public offering, which was \$7.625.